-If There Is a Serial/Parallel Port Connection Test Error
+If There Is a Serial or Parallel Port Test Error

 Problem Check that How POST displays a port test error.
 The port is correctly configured in the PC's Setup program.
 Switch the PC OFF then ON.
 When the Vectra logo appears, press the F2 key.
 Check the port is enabled in Integrated I/O Ports in the Advanced menu.
 All connected devices are correctly connected and switched on.
 Switch off the PC.
 Plug the cables into the correct connectors on the back of the PC.
 Switch on the PC and the external devices.
-You may need to update your PC's Basic Input Output System (BIOS).
-Create a bootable floppy to update your PC's BIOS.
-Refer to page 31.
-If the PC still has a problem 1 Run DiagTools.
-Refer to page 10.
+There are no IRQ and address conflicts with newly installed accessory boards.
+Refer to page 30.
+If the PC still has a problem Run DiagTools.
+Rei fer to page 12.
+PC's Basic Input Output System (BIOS) may need updating.
+Your PC has the latest BIOS version.
+Refer to page 38.
 The system board is working.
 Disconnect the power cord.
 Remove the PC's cover.
 Replace the system board by a known working board from the same model of PC.
 Close the PC, reconnect the power cord and check that the PC works.
 If the port works, contact HP Support or your authorized dealer for further troubleshooting information.
-If the problem persists, con tact HP Support or your authoriz ed dealer
+If the problem persists, con tact HP Support or your authorize ed dealer